 - In the final seconds of Kill la Kill's last episode, Ryuko looks towards the camera in the middle of a busy crowd like in the first ending (which is playing in the last scene).
 This time though, she smiles as she turns away.

 - The opening pages of the first issue of Adventure Time replicate the show's opening flight over the Land of Ooo, with the implication that Jake is filming it with a video camera.
 The next couple of pages include Jake jumping on Finn's head and Finn riding a giant Jake through the mountains, replicating the first two sequences of the credit sequence proper.
 Later in the arc, the opening flight is replicated with Scenery Gorn to show the effects of the Lich's attack.

-- From the same franchise, the opening panels of the third of the Adventure Time Graphic Novels, Seeing Red, in which we see through Jake's eyes as he surprises Marceline playing her bass and she turns and snarls at him in shock, replicate Marcie's appearance in the opening sequence.
+- From the same franchise, the opening panels of the third of the Adventure Time Graphic Novels, Seeing Red.
+We see through Jake's eyes as he surprises Marceline, while she's playing her bass, and she turns and snarls at him in shock, replicating Marcie's appearance in the opening sequence.

 - In Flight of the Conchords, when Jemaine gets a girlfriend, the montage of them together shows her timing him on his exercise bike, which Bret had done for him in the opening.
 Then a lonely Bret is shown timing nobody.

 - One episode of Remington Steele repeats the entire Opening Narration describing the premise of the show.

 - The Fresh Prince of Bel-Air (a fan of all forms of Breaking the Fourth Wall):

 - There's an episode where Will goes back to Philly, where he fights an old bully who he describes as the "dude who be spinnin' me over his head in the opening credits."

 - In a more subtle example, the show's pilot begins exactly where the opening credits end, with Will first at the doorstep of his aunt and uncle.